Sergey-B/deployconfig-generator/readme.md

   # This one should go at the end of your deploy.rb

     require 'capistrano_recipes'

-To setup the initial Capistrano deploy file, go to your Rails app folder via command line and enter:

-    capify .

 To create config/deploy directory with files testing.rb and production.rb run: